cathiele/rpngo/USER_GUIDE.md

     'hello world' 'hello.txt' save  # save "hello world" to a file

-### Format

-When using `littlefs` in tinygo, you can use the `format` command to initialize the SD Card:

-    'YES' format

-The `YES` argument is intended to resist accidently running the command.

 ## Serial communications between PC and PicoCalc

 Serial is always enabled in the PicoCalc and ili9341 builds.